 Within 2 years of that trip in 1975, the Aulers had put in a test plot on a corner of their Fall Creek Ranch to experiment with wine growing at the encouragement of Texas A & M and Texas Tech Universities.
-That test plot grew from ¼ acre to 7 ½ acres in 1979, and Ed decided to give up his law practice, formally establishing the winery facilities in 1980.
-The Aulers began purchasing 400 acres along the west side of Lake Buchanan which would become the home of Fall Creek Vineyards.
+That test plot grew from ¼ acre to 7 ½ acres in the late 1970's, and Ed decided to give up his law practice, formally establishing the winery facilities in 1979.
+The Aulers began purchasing 400 acres along the west side of Lake Buchanan which would become the home to Fall Creek Vineyards’ 100% Texas wines.
 So, a chance trip to France changed Ed’s professional focus from law and ranching to wine growing.

 In the mid-1980s the Aulers looked to Napa and Sonoma for wine expertise by consulting with U.C.
 Davis professors, California and French winemakers, and Andre Tchelistcheff as their initial wine consultant to Fall Creek Vineyards.
 Susan and Ed founded the Texas Hill Country Wine & Food Festival in 1986 to publicize the Texas Hill Country as a known wine region, and Ed’s application to the U.S. government for the Texas Hill Country appellation was granted in 1990.
 This identified the Texas Hill Country region as a recognized and respected viticultural region, already a natural tourist attraction with beautiful hills and lakes, acclaimed chefs, and now world-class wines.